 “Thank you for the opportunity to expand and polish my researching skills through a great program!” – James Biscone, 2015 Oklahoma City University Law Graduate

-The purpose of the Legal Research Award (Award program, formerly known as the Award of Accomplishment in Legal Research Skills) is to provide law students with additional training in legal research skills and to supplement the current research instruction provided as part of the Legal Research and Writing courses.
+The purpose of the Legal Research Award is to provide law students and other members of the legal community with additional training in legal research skills and to supplement the research instruction that was provided during 1L year as part of the Legal Research and Writing courses.
 Some Award classes are offered as refreshers on basic research skills, but others focus on specialized areas of law.
 After working as summer associates, many students recognize the need for additional instruction in a number of areas covered in the Award classes, including using print resources, specific practice area resources, and low cost alternatives to the subscription databases.
 All Award classes are taught by librarians of the Chickasaw Nation Law Library at Oklahoma City University School of Law.